 “Sure, that would be great ( gulp gulp); I could use your help” (teeth clenched).

-He did come over and lent a hand.
+He did come over and lend a hand.
 My old inner dialog was still fighting what was happening as I had numerous thoughts, “I really could have done it solo,” floating about my mind.

 Friends like this are one in a million.